 The interdependence of transportation systems in metropolitan areas, particularly in the context of population growth and its demands on resources, necessitates a regional approach to transportation problem solving.
-As the MPO for the Denver metro area, DRCOG is responsible for planning and programming funds for a regional multimodal transportation system.
+As the MPO for the Denver metro area, DRCOG is responsible for planning, prioritizing and programming investments in the regional multimodal transportation system.

 The role of the MPO and the importance of cooperation among transportation agencies are recognized in federal law and regulation.
 The MPO serves as the forum for collaborative decision-making on regional transportation issues and brings together decision-makers from local governments, other regional agencies and state transportation agencies to consider strategic and innovative solutions.
 The critical role of the MPO needs to be recognized and supported at the state level.
-Consensus between state and regional transportation agencies also is critical.

 DRCOG supports the following principles with regard to the role of the MPO:

-- Transportation planning that is coordinated between DRCOG, CDOT, RTD and local communities, with each participating transportation agency's plan recognizing the region's priorities in the context of statewide transportation priorities. - A strong role for MPOs placing them on equal footing with CDOT and applicable regional transit agencies in selecting projects to be funded to ensure that local, regional and state transportation needs are met in a coordinated and cooperative manner. - Legislation that reinforces collaboration between state and regional transportation agencies and recognizes their respective roles, responsibilities and interests. - Legislation to ensure that representation on the Transportation Commission reflects approximately equal populations based on the most recent population census.
+- Transportation planning that is coordinated between DRCOG, CDOT, RTD and local communities, with each participating transportation agency's plan recognizing the region's priorities in the context of statewide transportation priorities. - A strong role for MPOs placing them on equal footing with CDOT and regional transit agencies in selecting projects to be funded consistent with regional transportation plans to ensure that local, regional and state transportation needs are addressed in a coordinated and cooperative manner. - Legislation that reinforces collaboration between state and regional transportation agencies and recognizes their respective roles, responsibilities and interests. - Legislation to ensure that representation on the Transportation Commission reflects approximately equal populations based on the most recent population census. - Increase the representation through membership or voting of DRCOG and other MPOs on state transportation committees.